aptdnfapt/emoe/README.md

 ## hf repo
 https://huggingface.co/mradermacher/DialoGPT-large-gavin-GGUF
 ## Special Thanks:
-emoe was inspired by https://github.com/monk-afk/moe bassed and made using same model but fine-tuned dialogpt by mradermacher .
+Emoe was inspired by https://github.com/monk-afk/moe based and made using same model but fine-tuned dialogpt by mradermacher .
 I call it evil moe because the main model Dialogpt was trained by microsoft on reddit data .
-But still it doesnt have the reddit bs and coase. emoe's base model aka DialoGPT-large-gavin was finned tuned to be more like that fashion .
-And i can promise you that it nailed it .
+But still it doesnt have the reddit bs and caos.
+Emoe's base model aka DialoGPT-large-gavin was finned tuned to be more like that fashion .
+And I can promise you that it nailed it .
 Enjoy .

+# Also check my repo timewaste